-Legal Authority: 47 USC 151; 47 USC 154; 47 USC 303; 47 USC 309 CFR Citation: 47 CFR 1.1204 Legal Deadline: None matters are treated as exempt.
+Legal Authority: 47 USC 151; 47 USC 154; 47 USC 303; 47 USC 309

+Abstract: The Commission proposes to amend its regulations specifying presentations that are treated as exempt under the ex parte rules.
+Under the current rule, presentations to or from the Department of Justice and the Federal Trade Commission regarding telecommunications competition matters are treated as exempt.
 The item would expand the scope of the exemption to include the Competition Directorate of the European Commission and other international and foreign bodies with analogous functions.
 The item would clarify that the term "telecommunications competition matters" in the existing rules was intended to be construed broadly and was not limited to common carriers.